At sign: History

 The earliest yet discovered symbol in this shape is found in a 1345 Bulgarian translation of a Greek chronicle written by Constantinos Manasses.
 Held today in the Vatican Apostolic Library, the initial letter of the word амин [amen] looks like an at sign.

 The symbol has long been used in Catalan, Spanish and Portuguese as an abbreviation of arroba, a unit of weight equivalent to 25 pounds, and derived from the Arabic expression of "the quarter" (الربع pronounced ar-rubʿ).
 A symbol resembling an @ is found in the Spanish "Taula de Ariza", a registry to denote a wheat shipment from Castile to Aragon, in 1448.
 The historian Giorgio Stabile reports having traced the @ symbol to the 16th century, in a mercantile document sent by Florentine Francesco Lapi from Seville to Rome on May 4, 1536, stating that the symbol was interpreted to mean amphora (anfora), a unit of weight and volume based upon the capacity of the standard amphora jar since the 6th century.
 The document is about commerce with Pizarro, in particular the price of an @ of wine in Peru.

-The symbol could also mean adi (standard Italian addì, i. e. ‘on the day of’) as used on a health pass in Northern Italy in 1667.
+The symbol could also mean adi (standard Italian addì, i. e. 'on the day of') as used on a health pass in Northern Italy in 1667.

 In 2010, the Museum of Modern Art (MoMA) added the @ symbol to its design collection.
 In 2025, it was also included in MoMA's Pirouette: Turning Points in Design, an exhibition of "widely recognized design icons [...] highlighting pivotal moments in design history," alongside the I ♥ NY logo, Google map pins, and original 1980s Mac GUI icons, and the NASA Worm insignia.

 Name

 The name of the symbol arises from its original use in showing quantities and their price per unit – for example, "10 widgets @ £1.50 each".
 The precise origin of the symbol is uncertain.

-The absence of a single English word for the symbol has prompted some writers to use the French arobase, to coin new words such as ampersat and asperand, or the (visual) onomatopoeia strudel, but none of these have achieved wide use.
+The absence of a single English word for the symbol has prompted some writers to use the French arobase, to coin new words such as ampersat and asperand, or to use the (visual) onomatopoeia strudel, but none of these have achieved wide use.